 Please enter your name.

-Our research focuses on improving the management of chronic conditions such as inflammatory bowel disease (IBD), eosinophil-associated gastrointestinal disorders (EGID), cystic fibrosis (CF), and functional gastrointestinal disorders (FGID).
+Our research focuses on improving the management of chronic conditions, including inflammatory bowel disease (IBD), eosinophil-associated gastrointestinal disorders (EGID), and cystic fibrosis (CF).
 We study treatment adherence and self-management, and we systematically develop and test interventions to help patients and families better manage these conditions.
-We also incorporate new adherence measurement technologies into our research to assess their use and keep patients and families apprised of state-of-the-art self-management tools that may be useful to them.
+We also use existing technologies as well as develop new adherence technologies into our research to assess their use and keep patients and families apprised of state-of-the-art self-management tools that may be useful to them.
 Our overall goal is to improve health outcomes and quality of life for the patients and families with whom we work.

 Table shows breakdown of characteristics associated with patient’s medication regimens.
 This is self-reported data from patient’s diagnosed with inflammatory bowel disease and their caregivers.
 Ingerski LM, Baldassano RN, Denson LA, Hommel KA.
 Barriers to oral medication adherence for adolescents with inflammatory bowel disease.
 Journal of Pediatric Psychology.
 35(6), 683-691.
 2010.